 Uganda is one of the safest places to visit in all of Africa.

-Staying Safe and Secure Visiting, Uganda.
-I, as an American living here – feel very reliable – but like anywhere else in the world, it is best to take some precautions – and we assist you with that.
+Am I Safe and Secure Visiting, Uganda?
+As an American living here, I feel very secure.
+Still, like anywhere else in the world, it is best to take some precautions – and we assist you with that.

 Reality: Uganda is most likely a safer and more secure country than your country of origin.